Karen Spencer

 Ko Tarikākā te maunga te rū nei tōku ngākau.
 Ko te Kaiwharawhara te awa e mahea nei ōku māharahara.
 Nō Yorkshire o Ingarani ōku tupuna.
 He tauiwi ahau.
 Ko Enid Langley rāua ko Bill Spencer ōku mātua.
 Ko Neil tōku tane.
 Ko Evie rāua ko Flo ōku tāmariki.
 Kei Te Whanganui-a-Tara ahau e noho ana.
 Ko Karen Spencer tōku ingoa.

-Karen is an inspiring presenter and brings extensive professional facilitation experience.
-Her Masters’ dissertation (with Distinction) focused on how hybrid communities of practice can strengthen teachers’ practice.
-She has received the inaugural ICET Asia-Pacific Senior e-Fellow award, and the John Avery Scholarship from the University of Waikato.
-Karen has delivered numerous keynotes, including ULearn in 2016, and has contributed articles to leadership and educational publications.
+Karen holds a Master of Education (with Distinction), with a focus on how hybrid communities of practice can strengthen teachers’ practice and a Postgraduate Certificate in Education (Secondary) from the University of Leicester.
+She has also received the inaugural ICET Asia-Pacific Senior e-Fellow award, and the John Avery Scholarship from the University of Waikato.

 Get in touch with our team now